reconhub/learn/content/post/practical-stegen.md

 ## 26.37778 26.92568
 ```

-Here we illustrate that further arguments to the function can be passed as extra arguments; here, `na.rm = TRUE` means "ignore missing data".
+Here we illustrate that further arguments to the function can be passed
+as extra arguments; here, `na.rm = TRUE` means “ignore missing data”.

 </p>

 Graphical exploration
 ---------------------

-The summaries above may be useful for reporting purposes, but graphics are usually better for getting a feel for the data.
-Here, we illustrate how the package `ggplot2` can be used to derive informative graphics of age/sex distribution.
-It implements an alternative graphics system to the basic **R** plots, in which the plot is built by adding (literally using `+`) different layers of information, using:
+The summaries above may be useful for reporting purposes, but graphics
+are usually better for getting a feel for the data.
+Here, we illustrate
+how the package `ggplot2` can be used to derive informative graphics of
+age/sex distribution.
+It implements an alternative graphics system to
+the basic **R** plots, in which the plot is built by adding (literally
+using `+`) different layers of information, using:

 -   `ggplot()` to specify the dataset to use
--   `geom_...()` functions which define a type of graphics to use (e.g. barplot, histogram)
+-   `geom_...()` functions which define a type of graphics to use
+    (e.g. barplot, histogram)
--   `aes()` to map elements of the data into aesthetic properties (e.g. x/y axes, color, shape)
+-   `aes()` to map elements of the data into aesthetic properties
+    (e.g. x/y axes, color, shape)

 For instance, to get an histogram of age: